-Trolling through the used car listings, you come across the deal of the century: your perfect car, with all of the options you want, for thousands less than you've been able to find it anywhere else.
+As you scroll through the used car listings, you come across the deal of the century: your perfect car, with all of the options you want, for thousands of dollars less than you've been able to find anywhere else.
 It's the perfect car, or so it seems.

-As you scroll through the photos everything looks in order, with a beautiful interior, nice shiny paint, perfectly straight body panels.
+By looking at the photos, you see that everything looks in order, with a beautiful interior, nice shiny paint, perfectly straight body panels.
 But in the description, it says the vehicle has a "salvage title" and that the damage was "purely cosmetic" and was all fixed properly by a reputable shop.

-That salvage title car may save you thousands up front, but it could be a total waste of money too.
-We made a list of five reasons you should view every salvage title car as covered with caution tape.
+Buying a car with a salvage title may save you thousands up front, but it potentially could end up being a total waste of money.
+We made a list of five reasons you should view every salvage title car as wrapped in caution tape.

 automotive freelance journalist